 - native title holder

-- resource interest.
+- resource interest holder.

-How is land taken?
+How is land resumed?

 The Coordinator-General can compulsorily acquire land: